 Once you receive the applications, they should be reviewed quickly.
 You wouldn't want the applications to end up in a resume black hole, never to be heard again.
 Acknowledging an applicant's resume submission is easy and the best way to prevent a negative candidate experience.
 After reviewing the applications, let the candidates know whether or not they are still in the running for the job.

 ProTip: Even if the candidate doesn't match your job specification, keep them warm by letting them know that there may be future roles for which they could be a better fit.
-This helps you create a deep talent pool for future recruiting.
+Writing effective emails can help you create a deep talent pool for future recruiting.

 4. Articulate your employer brand.